7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 categories: [cloud]
 ---

-## Motivation

 As a developer, I usually want to deploy applications with minimal or no upfront investment.
 The hosting free tiers options give a space for experimentation, learning, and the deployment of low-traffic personal projects or proofs-of-concept without immediate financial commitment.

 <!--more-->

 ## Typical problem

+However, the definition of "free" is highly nuanced, often including strict usage limits, time-bound offers, or an automatic transition to pay-as-you-go models once specific thresholds are exceeded.

 {{< admonition type="warning" >}}
-However, the definition of "free" is highly nuanced, often including strict usage limits, time-bound offers, or an automatic transition to pay-as-you-go models once specific thresholds are exceeded.
+Automatic transition to pay-as-you-go plan can lead to unexpected costs.
 {{< /admonition >}}

 Practical considerations such as inactivity policies, the availability of custom domains, and the ease of monitoring usage are quite important for long-term sustainability and to prevent unexpected costs.

-This acticle provides a comparative analysis of "truly free" hosting solutions for both backend and frontend components, outlining their capabilities, limitations, and the specific conditions under which costs may be incurred.

-## Defining "Truly Free" in Cloud Hosting

-The term "free" in the context of cloud hosting is often subject to various interpretations.
+This acticle provides a comparative analysis of {{< sidenote "truly free" >}} The term "free" in the context of cloud hosting is often subject to various interpretations.
 Cloud providers typically categorize their free offerings into three primary models:

 - "Always Free"
 - "12-Month Free Tier"
 - "Trial Credits"
+{{< /sidenote >}} hosting solutions for both backend and frontend components, outlining their capabilities, limitations, and the specific conditions under which costs may be incurred.

 ### Always Free